petrishindmitry1997/My-projects/README.md

 Hello!
 My name is Petrishin Dmitry.
-I am QA engineer and this is my project so far.
+I am QA engineer and this is my projects so far.